Military struggles to recruit best, brightest in booming economy

 “Marine recruiters have made [the goals] without lowering any standards, even in a tough recruiting environment where the sort of high-achieving young people we need have plenty of options,” Gunnery Sgt.
 Justin Kronenberg, a Marine Corps spokesman, told The Washington Times.

-More broadly, military leaders also said they have embarked on a more wholistic overhaul of recruiting and have rethought each aspect of the practice for a target generation that includes many born after the turn of the century.
+More broadly, military leaders also said they have embarked on a more holistic overhaul of recruiting and have rethought each aspect of the practice for a target generation that includes many born after the turn of the century.

 “We’ve increased the number of recruiters by the hundreds, put them on the streets,” acting Defense Secretary Mark T. Esper said last month when he was serving as Army secretary.
 “We changed our storefronts, we moved our storefronts, we’re getting deeper into social media, we’re overhauling all the networks and IT behind that, we’ve changed ad agencies, we’re going to come eventually with some new slogans and commercials and things like that.
 We’re doing everything we can to reach those kids.”